Woovie/discord-overwatch-stats/README.md

 # Discord Overwatch Stats
 Show rank and time played on top heroes in Discord Chat

-Scrapes the https://playoverwatch.com/ site for statistics.
+Scrapes the https://watcher.gg/ JSON API for statistics.

 1. Install node.js and make sure it is available via PATH
 2. Run ``npm install`` in the same folder as package.json